ummel/fusionData/README.md

 ```

 You will be prompted to enter the password for the Google Drive account
-storing the remote files (password: fusethis!).
-The download will take a
+storing the remote files.

+-   username: fusionACSdata
+-   password: fusethis!

-few minutes.
-The files are automatically placed in the appropriate
+The download will take a few minutes.
+The files are automatically placed
-sub-directories of `/fusionData`, with the directories created if
+in the appropriate sub-directories of `/fusionData`, with the
-necessary.
-After successful download, your fusionData “system” is ready
+directories created if necessary.
+After successful download, your
-to go.
+fusionData “system” is ready to go.

 ## Usage and structure